danielmarkavis/minecraft-server/README.md

 # minecraft-server
 A Minecraft server with:
 - McMyAdmin
-- Spigot with ability to specify the Minecraft version
+- Ability to specify Mod/Flavor (Vanilla, Spigot, Forge) with ability to specify the Minecraft version
 - Fully configurable using environment variables
 - Volume to access all the configuration files later on